ashishkeshri514/Blog-Backend/README.md

 ## How to test APIS

-## Open http://localhost:5000/docs or https://blogpost514.herokuapp.com/docs in browser
+## Open http://localhost:5000/docs (iff you have setup and started the server locally) or https://blogpost514.herokuapp.com/docs in browser

 You can use the Swagger Frontend for testing the routes that are not protected (/signup, /signin, /allblog, /search/:searchtext, /thatblog/:\_id )